nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SOChedule home folder.
+**A**: Download the JAR file onto the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SOChedule home folder (this is contained within the `/data` folder in the same location as your SOChedule.jar.

 --------------------------------------------------------------------------------------------------------------------